-- removes all directly identifying information such as names and addresses, etc.
+INTRODUCTIONremoves all directly identifying information such as names and addresses, etc.

-- checks for records with uncommon combinations of responses, and may alter them slightly to ensure individuals or organisations cannot be identified.
+checks for records with uncommon combinations of responses, and may alter them slightly to ensure individuals or organisations cannot be identified.

-In addition, we place restrictions on how you may use the microdata.
+In addition, we place restrictions on how you may use some types of microdata.
 These restrictions are set out in the Undertaking signed by each organisation's Responsible Officer.
 Each individual must agree to the ABS Terms and Conditions for accessing microdata when submitting an application.

 These restrictions, and your responsibilities toward them, are discussed in detail in this manual.
 Reading of this manual is a prerequisite for access to ABS microdata.

 To apply for access to ABS CURFs see How to apply for microdata.
 For information on the microdata products offered by the ABS, see the Microdata entry page.
 Each ABS microdata product has associated with it a technical manual or user guide which includes information on its content and data items.
 See the Available microdata page for a full list.

 If you are a member of an organisation, and you intend to access a microdata product in order to undertake analysis under your organisation, then you must apply for access as a member of your organisation.
 If you are supervising a research project and you will be examining unit record information from a microdata product, you are required to apply for and be approved to access the relevant microdata product.
 An individual who is not associated with an organisation can also apply for access to microdata.
 In practice nearly all microdata users are members of an organisation.